23 Execution Day

 Josah scrunched his face, expecting to find Eva waiting for him.
 But Dali was alone.
 “Something’s wrong,” Josah said as he ran down to the lower elevation.

 “Welcome back,” said Dali as the boys and Ena made it to the wagon.
 At the sight of the big cat, the horses neighed, pulling at the reins tied to the cart.

 Dali tugged on her reins, calming the horse harnessed to the wagon.
 “Where’s Eva?” asked Josah, gasping for air.

 When an answer didn’t come right away, he looked up.
 Dali returned his gaze.
 “Josah, you need to hear what happened after you departed.”

 “This can’t be good,” Conall commented to Caleb.

 Dali took a deep breath.
 “Eva went to Casselberry, seeking peace with Luka.”

 “What!” shouted Josah.
 “Why did you let her go?”

 “Because I agreed she should try.
 Luka held an event in her honor.”

 Walking away from the wagon, Josah jerked his head a few times, attempting to release his anger.
-“She would have been here if she wasn’t injured,” he thought.
+“Evie would have been here if she didn’t have serious injuries,” he thought.